 The independent Austrian 'youth environment platform' ("Jugend Umweltplattform JUMP") offers young adults a variety of opportunities for participation, capacity building and personal orientation in the field of environment and sustainability as well as training and education on a long, medium and short-term basis of support for projects.
 In addition, young people can also take part in a 'voluntary environmental year’ ("Freiwilliges Umweltjahr") (see chapter 9.5).

-The Europe-wide youth survey carried out in 2021 (Europaweite Befragung: Länderbericht Österreich 2021) shows that the climate crisis (55%), followed by environmental destruction (44%), are seen as the greatest global challenges among 15-35-year-olds in Austria.
-More than 70% of those questioned blame the prevailing consumer habits and the unequal distribution of resources in our economic system.
-83% of the study participants see standing up for climate protection as a matter of political importance when giving their votes.
-However, 73% state that they feel that politicians have let them down in this regard and are setting the wrong priorities.
+The Europe-wide Youth Survey 2021 (Europaweite Befragung: Länderbericht Österreich 2021) shows that the climate crisis (55%), followed by environmental degradation (44%), are seen as the greatest global challenges by 15-35-year olds in Austria.
+More than 70% of the respondents blame the prevailing consumption habits and the unequal distribution of resources in our economic system.
+For 83% of the study participants, advocacy for climate protection is an important political concern when voting.
+However, 73% state that they feel let down by politics in this regard and that politicians are setting the wrong priorities.

-Also, the SOS Children’s Villages Youth Study 2020 (SOS-Kinderdorf Jugendstudie 2020) by the Institute for Youth Culture Research (Institut für Jugendkulturforschung) found that more than 70% of 11-18 year olds surveyed are most concerned about climate change and pollution when thinking about their future, and 88% of them believe that only immediate action can remedy the situation.
-These are central issues that concern young people, regardless of whether they live in the city or in the country and what type of school or education they come from.
+The SOS Children's Villages Youth Survey 2020 (SOS-Kinderdorf Jugendstudie 2020) by the Institute for Youth Culture Research (Institut für Jugendkulturforschung) also found that more than 70% of the 11-18-year olds surveyed are primarily concerned about climate change and pollution when they think about their future, and 88% of them believe that only immediate action can remedy the situation.
+These are key issues for young people, whether they live in urban or rural areas, and regardless of the type of school or education they attend.